christianandredietrich/iOS-SDK/properties.md

 ### NXPropertyMaxBufferDuration

-The minumum ratio of prefetch buffer to resume filling buffer.
+The minimum ratio of prefetch buffer to resume filling buffer.
 If filling buffer is less this value, filling buffer will be resumed until buffer status meets only the condition of `MIN_BUFFER_DURATION`.

 - Type: unsigned integer
 - Unit: second